cp-rep/Bottom/README.md

 ## What is this project?
 The Bottom program is an exploration in Linux and NCurses through recreating Top from the GNU Core Utilities using C++.

+## How to Build Bottom
+Bottom uses the "make" utility.
+- Type "make" while in Bottom's working directory to build.
+- TYpe "make clean" to clean up build files. "make clean" currently does not delete the executable in the ./Bottom/bin directory

 ## Current Features and How to Use Them
 - the arrow keys allow scrolling left right up and down shifting the windows
 - the '<' and '>' keys determine which column to sort by